AlessiaMapelli/condFGM/Simulation_studies/README.md

 Rscript Plot_simulations_resulrs.R
 ```

 This script generates all figures presented in the manuscript.
+The complete simulation results are available at https://osf.io/ta3bq/overview for reproducibility purposes.

 ## Scenario Configuration